SGNovice/Disease-detection-using-chest-xrays/README.md

 Currently, some CNNs have approached, and even surpassed, the accuracy of human diagnosticians in identifying important features, according to a number of diagnostic imaging studies.
-In June of 2018, a study in the Annals of Oncology showed that a convolutional neural network trained to analyze dermatology images identified melanoma with ten percent more specificity than human clinicians.Additionally, researchers at the Mount Sinai Icahn School of Medicine have developed a deep neural network capable of diagnosing crucial neurological conditions, such as stroke and brain hemorrhage, 150 times faster than human radiologists.
+In June of 2018, a study in the Annals of Oncology showed that a convolutional neural network trained to analyze dermatology images identified melanoma with ten percent more specificity than medical practitioners.Additionally, researchers at the Mount Sinai Icahn School of Medicine have developed a deep neural network capable of diagnosing crucial neurological conditions, such as stroke and brain hemorrhage, 150 times faster than human radiologists.
 The tool took just 1.2 seconds to process the image, analyze its contents, and alert providers of a problematic clinical finding.